wannacry3030/Omnifood/content.md

 Healthy, tasty and hassle-free meals are waiting for you.
 Start eating well today.
 You can cancel or pause anytime.
 And the first meal is on us!

 ### We have 2 pricing plans

-Prices include all applicable taxes.
-Users can cancel at any time.

 Starter: $399 per month